-Our work is focused on three broad areas of research with related objectives:
+The CGGH’s work was focused on three broad areas of research with related objectives:

-Collaboration is central to our work and we are a diverse, multidisciplinary community.
-At the heart of our operations is an interdisciplinary team with members located across a number of institutions in the UK, Africa and Southeast Asia – primarily Oxford University, the Wellcome Sanger Institute, and the MRC and Wellcome Trust overseas units.
-This core team acts a hub supporting our wider network of collaborators and data-sharing initiatives with active projects in more than 20 countries.
+CGGH team members were located across a number of institutions in the UK, Africa, and Southeast Asia – primarily Oxford University, the Wellcome Sanger Institute, and the MRC and Wellcome Trust overseas units.
+This core team acted as a hub, supporting the wider network of collaborators in more than 20 countries.